A Unified Approach to Quantum Key Leasing with a Classical Lessor: Introduction

 Here, we use a property called \emph{cut-and-choose adaptive hardcore bit} property for dual-mode NTCF introduced by Hiroka et al.~\cite{AC:HMNY21}.
 They prove that \emph{any} dual-mode NTCF that satisfies the adaptive hardcore bit property also satisfies the cut-and-choose adaptive hardcore bit property.
 Our final construction is designed in such a way that its security can be reduced to the cut-and-choose adaptive hardcore bit property.

 We consider the following experiment between an adversary $\qA$ and challenger: \begin{enumerate} \item The challenger chooses a uniform subset $S\subseteq [2n]$ such that $|S|=n$. \item For each $i\in [2n]$, the challenger generates a function $f_i$ along with its trapdoor, where: \begin{itemize} \item If $i\in S$, $f_i$ is in the injective mode, \item If $i\notin S$, $f_i$ is in the two-to-one mode. \end{itemize} The challenger sends $\{f_i\}_{i\in[2n]}$ to $\qA$. \item $\qA$ sends $\{y_i,d_i,e_i\}_{i\in[2n]}$ to the challenger. \item For each $i\notin S$, the challenger recovers the preimages $(a_{i,0},a_{i,1})$, and checks if $e_i=d_i\cdot(a_{i,0}\oplus a_{i,1})$ and $d_i\ne \mathbf{0}$ hold.
 If they do not hold for some $i\notin S$, the challenger immediately aborts and the experiment returns $0$. \item The challenger sends $S$ to $\qA$. \item $\qA$ sends $\{b_i,a_i\}_{i\in S}$ to the challenger. \item The challenger checks if $f_{i}(b_i,a_i)=y_i$ holds for all $i\in S$.
 If this holds for all $i\in S$, the experiment returns $1$.
-Otherwise, it returns $0$. \end{enumerate} The cut-and-choose adaptive hardcore bit property claims that for any QPT adversary $\qA$, the probability that the above experiments returns $1$ is negligible (for sufficiently large $n$).
+Otherwise, it returns $0$. \end{enumerate} The cut-and-choose adaptive hardcore bit property claims that for any QPT adversary $\qA$, the probability that the above experiment returns $1$ is negligible (for sufficiently large $n$).

-\paragraph{Putting things together for the security analysis} Now our goal is to reduce the PKE-SKL security to the cut-and-choose adaptive hardcore bit property, in a similar manner as in \cite{kitagawa2025simple} did with the certified deletion property of BB84 states.
+\paragraph{Putting things together for the security analysis} Now our goal is to reduce the PKE-SKL security to the cut-and-choose adaptive hardcore bit property, in a manner similar to that of \cite{kitagawa2025simple} with the certified deletion property of BB84 states.
 To do so, we mainly have to prove the following two steps: \begin{enumerate} \item If one knows the trapdoors of the SFE (but not that of NTCF), any valid deletion certificate $\cert=(e_i,d_i,c_i)_{i\in [2n]}$ can be used to compute $(\hat{e}_i, \hat{d}_i)_{i\notin S}$ such that $\hat{e}_i=\hat{d}_i\cdot (a_{i,0}\oplus a_{i,1})$ and $\hat{d}_i\ne \mathbf{0}$. \item If a "decryptor" (the state after passing the deletion verification) correctly decrypts the special ciphertext with probability $\epsilon$, we can extract $\{a_i\}_{i\in S}$ with probability at least $\epsilon-\negl(\secp)$. \end{enumerate}

 Recall that in the PKE-SKL security game, the adversary has to hand in a valid deletion certificate and then succeeds in decrypting.
 Therefore, the goal is to use such an adversary to obtain both of the above items; then we can use them to break the cut-and-choose adaptive hardcore bit property of the NTCF.